aspirepress/.github/CONTRIBUTING.md

 * When you contribute code, you still own the code, but we are free to use it forever.
 * Contributing code to the project does not automatically mean that the end product will be suitable for a particular purpose you may have.
 * If your contribution causes us harm, and you could have prevented it, you are responsible for the harm.
+An example would be including code you know to be owned by someone else.
-* We only allow copyleft (GPL) licensed libraries to be used in our copyleft-licensed projects.
+* We only allow copyleft (GPL and similar) licensed libraries to be used in our copyleft-licensed projects.
 We don't allow copyleft licenses in non-copyleft projects.
 * We may choose a different license for any project at any time, without asking.
 But we won't make any open source project into a closed-source one.
 * Some users may ask us for a special license that doesn't conflict with the original license but adds new terms.
 This "dual licensing" is permissible.
 * If we dual license something, we won't restrict others from using the software the way it was originally inteded to be used.